DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2022-08-12-eligibility-checks.md

 ---
-title: NPQ eligibility checks
+title: NPQ funding eligibility checks
-description: Documentation on how we determine eligibility for NPQ funding, how a TRN fits in and providers contractual obligations to check eligibility post registration.
+description: Documentation on how we determine eligibility for NPQ funding, how a TRN fits in and providers contractual obligations to check eligibility post registration
 date: 2022-08-12

 ---